GMOD/bbi-js/README.md

 ### How to parse BigBed results

 The BigBed line contents are returned as a raw text line e.g. {start: 0, end:100, rest: "ENST00000456328.2\t1000\t..."} where "rest" contains tab delimited text for the fields from 4 and on in the BED format.
-The rest line can be parsed by the @gmod/bed module, which is not by integrated with this module, but can be combined with it as follows
+Since BED files from BigBed format often come with autoSql (a description of all the columns) it can be useful to parse it with BED parser that can handle autoSql.
+The rest line can be parsed by the @gmod/bed module, which is not by default integrated with this module, but can be combined with it as follows

 ```js